 The maps below show the cadastres of various greenhouse gas emissions (CO2, CH4, N2O and synthetic gases) for the year 2015.
+The last map shows the cadastre for biogenic CO2 from land use for the year 2019.

 Carbon dioxide (CO2)